 Back Posture – The Future Of Your Back & Relief Of Pain Depends On It

-With a basic knowledge of low back pain we can see if the back loses the normal forward curve, it is vulnerable to injury and ligament damage from overstretching.
+With a basic knowledge of low back pain we can see if the back loses the normal forward curve, it is vulnerable to injury and ligament damage from over stretching.
 This is commonly seen with poor sitting posture and activities in which one is bent forward.
-Since your nerves are behind your disc, bending forward usually squeezes the disc causing a bulging of the disc towards the nerves causing pain syndromes in the lumbar spine.
+Since your nerves are behind your disc, bending forward usually squeezes the disc causing a bulging of the disc towards the nerves which may result in pain syndromes of the lumbar spine.

-This can lead to a herniation of the disc in the lower back, acute pain like sciatica and may lead to early disc degeneration.
-Therefore, it is important to avoid slouching or slumping forward when sitting, standing or bending when sitting, lifting or lounging.
+This can lead to a herniation of the disc in the lower back, acute pain like sciatica and may cause to early disc degeneration.
+Therefore, it is important to avoid slouching or slumping forward when sitting, standing or bending when sitting, lifting or slumped lounging.

 Damaging Effects Of Bad Back Posture